This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 From the house and grounds, the views across the Menai Strait to the mountains of Snowdonia are simply stunning.

-- Wander through the lovely Dairy Wood, open every day
+- Wander through the lovely Dairy Wood, open weekends

-- Selected areas of the gardens are open Sat-Weds, 11am to 4pm
+- Selected areas of the gardens are open Saturday and Sunday, 11am to 3pm

-- Our shop and tea-room are open every day, 11am to 4pm, so stop in for a bite to eat or that perfect gift
+- Our shop and tea-room are open on weekends, 11am to 4pm, so stop in for a bite to eat or that perfect gift

-- Have a go at Frisbee Golf, available every day - just ask in the Visitor Centre.
+- Have a go at Frisbee Golf, just ask in the Visitor Centre.